-We considered this to be a key audit matter due to its importance to the users' understanding of the financial statements, the degree of estimation involved in future cash flows, discount rates and other inputs to the net present value calculation and the degree of audit effort directed towards this area.
+We considered this to be a key audit matter due to its importance to users' understanding of the financial statements, the degree of estimation involved in future cash flows, discounts rates and other inputs to the value-in-use calculation and the degree of audit effort directed towards this area.

 Our audit procedures included but were not limited to the following:

-- Obtained an understanding of the key controls associated with the preparation of the net present value calculation used to assess the recoverable amount of the intangible assets; - Critically evaluated management's methodology used in the net present value calculation and the basis for key assumptions; - Assessed the net present calculation for consistency with the requirements of Australian Accounting Standards; - Compared key assumptions in forecast cash flows to historical results and, where these were materially different, we critically reviewed the basis for differing future expectations; - Compared forecast cash flows to the latest Board approved forecasts; - Considered the appropriateness of the discount rate used; - Considered whether the assets comprising the cash-generating unit had been correctly allocated; - Compared the net present value to the carrying amount of assets comprising the cash-generating unit; - Performed sensitivity analyses around the key inputs used in the cash flow forecasts and the headroom impact on the net present value calculation; - Reviewed the mathematical accuracy of the net present value calculation; and - Assessed the appropriateness of the disclosures included in the relevant notes to the financial report.
+- We obtained an understanding of the key controls associated with the preparation of the model used to assess the recoverable amount of the intangible assets: - We critically evaluated management's methodology used in the value-in-use model and the basis for key assumptions; - We assessed the value-in-use model for consistency with the requirements of Australian Accounting Standards; - We performed sensitivity analyses around the key inputs used in the cash flow forecasts and the headroom impact on the model: - We reviewed the mathematical accuracy of the value-in-use model; - We compared the value-in-use to the carrying amount of assets comprising the cash-generating unit; - We considered whether the assets comprising the cash-generating unit had been correctly allocated; - We compared forecast cash flows to the latest Board approved forecasts; - We compared key assumptions in forecast cash flows to historical results and, where these were materially different, we critically reviewed the basis for differing future expectations; - We considered the appropriateness of the discount rate used; and - We assessed the appropriateness of the disclosures included in the relevant notes to the financial report.

-Information Other than the Financial Report and Auditor's Report Thereon
+Information other than the financial report and auditor's report thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.